UmairBaqar/Variance-Analysis-Dashboard/README.md

 - Conditional formatting in matrix visual to flag overspending and underspending
 - Drill-through pages for department-level analysis.
 - KPI Cards and Stakeholder summary with recommendations.
-- Currency formatting and slicers for dynamic filtering
+- Smart slicers for dynamic filtering
-- Slicers for expense categories and months.

 📈 **Impact**